 Causes and risk factors of liver cancer

-We do not know the exact cause of liver cancer (HCC).
+Doctors do not know the exact cause liver cancer (also called hepatocellular carcinoma or HCC).
 But certain things called risk factors can increase a person’s chance of developing it.
 Having one or more risk factors does not mean you will get cancer.
-And not having any risk factors does not guarantee that you will not.
+And not having any risk factors does not guarantee that you will not get cancer.

 If you are worried about liver cancer and would like to talk to someone, we're here.
 You can: